THOMASELOVE/432-classes-2024/class04/README.md

 ## Announcements

-1. Answer Sketch for Lab 1 has been posted to our Shared Google Drive.
+1. Our answer Sketch for Lab 1 has been posted to our Shared Google Drive.
+Grades will be posted next Tuesday 2024-01-30.
-2. Feedback on Minute Paper after Class 3 is now available at <https://bit.ly/432-2024-min-03-feedback>.
+2. Feedback on the Minute Paper after Class 3 is now available at <https://bit.ly/432-2024-min-03-feedback>.
+Thanks to all for completing it.
-3. Thanks to the 30 of you who sent along your favorite TV series in a timely way, as [I asked you to do in the Syllabus](https://thomaselove.github.io/432-syllabus-2024/09-advice.html#a-bonus-opportunity).
+3. Thanks also to the 30 of you who sent along your favorite TV series in a timely way, as [I asked you to do in the Syllabus](https://thomaselove.github.io/432-syllabus-2024/09-advice.html#a-bonus-opportunity).
+Those of you who missed this opportunity - there will be more.
 4. We hope to announce a new TA by Tuesday's class.

 ## What Should I Be Working On?